mtngrown/mtngrown.github.io/source/panzerblitz/balance.html.markdown

 This works in games where chance is involved because "playing the odds" is also a matter of skill, and to the extent of chance's influence, skill will expose the better player over a number of games.
+In other words, luck favors the better player.

 In PanzerBlitz, each side is given an order of battle and victory conditions, and a limited number of turns to achieve victory.

 So how is an equal chance of winning determined?

+That's an excellent question, and one without a simple answer.
+The problem is asymmetry of forces, which cannot be totally accounted for by adding up points representing unit strength.
+The Russian player has very tough infantry, and must play to the strength of that infantry.
+The German player must employ speed and armor.

 It stands to reason that changing either the order of battle (OOB) or the victory conditions will change the balance of the situation.
 In some